uclaacm/uclaacm-rustlings/03-external-deps/README.md

-# Week 3: External Dependencies
+# Week 3: Working with External Dependencies

 Now that we’ve grown at least a little accustomed to Rust’s syntax, let’s get familiar with its ecosystem of packages.
 The Rust standard library is known for being “to-the-point” compared to